 Psychologists are mental health professionals that deal with conditions requiring therapy-based treatment.
 Most psychologists do not prescribe medications.
-So, in conditions such as mild panic attacks, anxiety, acute depressions, drug abuse etc. that cause behavioural, mental, emotional, communicative, cognitive problems, patients often seek their help.
+So, in conditions such as mild panic attacks, anxiety, acute depression, drug abuse etc. that cause behavioural, mental, emotional, communicative, and cognitive problems, patients often seek their help.

 Talk therapy or counselling is the most common mode of treatment a psychologist uses.
 Through counselling, they gain an insight into the depth or cause of the turmoil the patient is experiencing and also, help them come out of it through therapy-based techniques such as psychotherapy, cognitive behaviour therapy, relaxation therapy etc. The counselling sessions could be single or multiple, one-to-one or group sessions.
 The family members of the patient may also, be counselled to have better outcomes.

 For children with behavioural, cognitive or communication disturbances or children facing academic difficulties, psychologists play a major role as they can treat the kids with ‘play therapy that helps in understanding the child more and gives the kids a comfortable and safe environment to express themselves.

 A psychologist can also, perform psychological tests such as personality tests, IQ tests etc.